 The verbs used before 一点儿 are usually common verbs such as do, make or look.

-他什么运动都懂一点儿，但是都不精通。(tā shén me yùn dòng yùn dōu dǒng yī diǎnr， dàn shì dōu bù jīng tōng.) = He knows a bit of every sport, but is not good at any one.
+他什么运动都懂一点儿，但是都不精通。(tā shén me yùn dòng yùn dōu dǒng yī diǎnr， dàn shì dōu bù jīng tōng.)
+He knows a bit about every sport, but isn’t good at any.

 她带的现金已经足够了，你只需要再给一点儿就行了。 (tā dài de xiàn jīn yǐ jīng zú gòu le, nǐ zhǐ xū yào zài gěi yī diǎnr jiù xíng le.
 She has enough cash with her, you only need to give a little more.

 3. 一点儿 + noun

 When 一点儿 is combined with a noun, it acts like a measure word.

-她在减肥，所以一点儿肉都不敢吃。(tā zài jiǎn féi, suǒ yǐ yī diǎnr ròu dōu bù gǎn chī.) = She is on a diet, so she dare not eat any meat.
+她在减肥，所以一点儿肉都不敢吃。(tā zài jiǎn féi, suǒ yǐ yī diǎnr ròu dōu bù gǎn chī.)
+She’s on a diet, so she daren’t eat any meat.

 他今天喝了一点儿酒。(tā jīn tiān hē le yī diǎnr jiǔ.)
 He drank a little wine today.